kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_commit_report_evidence_junit.md

 ### Synopsis

-Report JUnit test evidence for an artifact in a Kosli pipeline.
+Report JUnit test evidence for an artifact in a Kosli flow.

 ```shell
 kosli commit report evidence junit [flags]